ASooklall/final-project-voice-recognition/README.md

     * Our goal instead is to allow users to play other types of games, such as a battle simulation, using primarily or solely their voice which would broaden the genre of games voice recognition could be used in.
 * Increase marketing and proliferation of voice recognition in gaming by providing an example that could impact a broader range of consumers that currently existing games or be utilized in more party-like environments.
 #### Installation:
-* Navigate inside the voice-command-peripheral directory
+* Navigate inside the pokemon-battle-simulator directory
 * pip install requirements.txt
 * If you have issues utilizing PyAudio:
     * try removing PyAudio with 'pip remove pyaudio'